 The summary should be written in Arial 12 and single-spaced and submitted in word format.
 The first section should summarise the dissertation.
 The second section should outline the potential for impact.
 Please see the example of a good summary in the attachments below.

-In order to allow for blind review, neither the summary nor the dissertation should contain any branding or other reference to the author or the submitting institution.
+In order to allow for blind review, neither the summary nor the anonymised version of the dissertation should contain any branding or other reference to the author, tutor or the submitting institution.

 How does the British Council define ‘impact’?

 For this award, the British Council defines impact as the potential of the research to change the attitudes, practices or policies of individuals or institutions.
 Possible elements of impact are: